“WHAT WE DO DEFINES WHO WE ARE, WHAT’S YOUR LIFE’S DEFINITION?”

 I started thinking about what I could do, how I could give back and how I could share their journey.
 Then I saw IRONMAN on television again.
 This time I had a passion, a dream, a goal and a journey in mind.
 This time I saw a firefighter walking the marathon portion of the IRONMAN in full firefighter turn-out-gear.
 The athlete was fire fighter Rob Verhelst from Madison, Wisconsin.
 I thought to myself “how inspirational, how many people were touched just as I was with Rob’s actions?”
 I knew I had to do an IRONMAN in my police uniform to show a symbol of sacrifice and determination.
 I knew I had to do more than just complete an IRONMAN but to also raise money to bring awareness to others about the dangers, risks and rewards of a police officers career.
 Not only does a police officer have a demanding job but when a police officer goes home their physical, mental, and emotional challenges don’t stop at the threshold.
 Police officers don’t know if they just left their house or kissed their wife and kids goodbye for the last time.
 The next call or car a police officer stops could be their last.

-This is my Journey, My Cause
+This is Our Journey, Our Cause

 My first experience with IRONMAN was when I was 15 years old, watching the world-famous IRONMAN Kailua-Kona, Hawaii Championship on television.
 Initially, I was amazed by the “super” bikers that passed everyone on the course as if the other athletes stood still.
 Some athlete’s completed the IRONMAN while they had life threatening cancer or physical disability.
 At the end of the show however, I realized the dedication and commitment these athletes exhibited and made a pledge to myself that I too would someday become an IRONMAN.